How to Print in Excel?

 - In Excel, you can also take a print of Excel Comments.
 For that, You need to select as displayed on the sheet under the comments section of the sheet in page setup.

 - Later you can check in print preview excel option, where the comment section appears at the specific cell.

 You have an option to either take a print out of an entire worksheet or workbook or selection made

 This has been a guide to Print in Excel.
-Here we provide Top 12 Useful tips to print in excel like a pro including page break, page area, excel print preview, header and footers, margins and more.
+Here we provide top 12 useful tips to print an excel sheet like a pro including page break, page area, excel print preview, header and footers, margins, and more.
 You may learn more about excel from the following articles –